DylJHS/Chromosome_Instability/README.md

 The repository includes scripts for data acquisition and processing, exploratory analysis, machine learning model development, and feature importance analysis.
 These scripts facilitate the analysis of RNA-seq data from The Cancer Genome Atlas (TCGA), the construction of protein-protein interaction networks using the STRING database, and the prediction of CIN features using a multi-output stacked ensemble model.

 Data Processing:
-- The TCGA_Raw_Data_Processing.py script processes raw data from The Cancer Genome Atlas (TCGA) to prepare it for downstream analysis.
+- The TCGA_Raw_Data_Processing.py script processes raw data from The Cancer Genome Atlas (TCGA) to prepare it for all downstream analyses.

 Interactome Construction:
 - The STRING_Interactome_Generation.py script contains a function which generates a heterochromatin interactome by querying the STRING Protein-Protein Interaction database.
 This script identifies physical interactions between proteins and builds the foundational dataset for the subsequent analyses.